IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ###### 2:4.Y1.4.1.2.3.1 Image References in Observation

-The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) resource.
+The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.
 This attribute shall include the study and series references.
 IMR ImagingStudy may include image references.

 For narrative content, the Sender can directly embed one or more image references inline the text.

-> Note: IMR currently focus on image references only.
-Reference to other DICOM objects such as segmentation objects, parametric maps or other non-DICOM objects are out of scope of IMR.

 The Sender shall specify each inline image reference using the `<IMRRef>` XML element and the corresponding `</IMRRef>` end element.
 This `<IMRRef>` element shall have the attributes as defined in Table 2:4.Y1.4.1.3.1-1.

+> Note: IMR currently requires image references only.
+References to other DICOM objects such as segmentation objects, parametric maps or other non-DICOM objects are out of scope of IMR.

 **Table 2:4.Y1.4.1.2.3.1-1: Attributes for the `<IMRRef>` element**